ian-flores/startbootstrap-clean-blog-jekyll/about.md

 ## Research

 I am an applied scientist who is trying to use algorithms, statistics and data to understand problems and situations that occur in our world.
-One example of this is my current research project.
+One example of this is my current research project with Dr. Carlos Corrada.
 It is focused on exploring different data augmentation techniques to overcome the barrier posed by deep learning methods which require big amounts of data to achieve a high accuracy for classification purposes.
 We are using a biological dataset collected from soundscape recordings in forests in Puerto Rico as a model to explore these methods.
 We are currently working on writing a manuscript to document our findings, but our work is completely available at [GitHub](https://github.com/ian-flores/Deep-Learning-Species-Identification).

-## Work Overview

-## Work Background
+## Work Experience

 ### Government
 * Puerto Rico Institute of Statistics - [GitHub Link](https://github.com/ian-flores/TransparenciaFinanciera)
     * Develop containerized web application to visualize financial transparency data from the Government of Puerto Rico.
       * Tech used: `Shiny`, `Rbokeh`, `Tidyverse`, `Docker`
 * Puerto Rico Violent Death Reporting System - [GitHub Link]()
    * Add components between database and web application that allows for data input of individual incidents.
       * Tech used: `CouchDB`, `ReactJS`, `Electron`